reuk/wayverb/docs_source/waveguide.md

 If the node is a boundary node, then it is instead updated according to the boundary update equations found in [@kowalczyk_modeling_2008].

+The update equation references three points in time ($n$, and $n\pm 1$), which suggests that three arrays of node pressures required.
+That is, during update, the "previous" and "current" pressures are read from two arrays, and used to compute a value for the "next" pressure, which is then stored to a third array.
-A useful property of the update equations is that the *previous* pressure of each node is *only* used when updating that node.
-This means that the result of the update can be written back to the "previous" pressure array, instead of being written to a third array, which is a significant memory saving.
+A useful property of the update equations is that the "previous" pressure of each node is *only* used when updating that node.
+This means that the result of the update can be written back to the "previous" pressure array, instead of being written to an extra "next" array, which is a significant memory saving.
 For the following step of the simulation, the "current" and "previous" arrays are swapped.
 If the arrays are referenced through pointers, then this can be achieved by just swapping the pointers, which is much faster than swapping the actual array contents.